The Grand Illusion: Why a Material Universe Made of Empty Space is Anything But Material

 The Paradox of a Solid World in a Hollow Universe

-This paradox—an apparently solid reality composed almost entirely of emptiness—sets the stage for a deeper journey.
-The mystery deepens when we view the quantum realm in which particles appear out of nothing, the void underpinning reality.
-The immaterial becomes what appears to be material.
-What if solidity is merely a cloak, a misleading, fabricated construct we created in our feeble attempt to makes sense of the universe?
-A function of unfathomable, impossible to understand interactions and perceptions, rather than an absolute truth?
+What if solidity is merely a cloak?
+Misleading, fabricated constructs/concepts we created in our feeble attempt to make sense of the universe?
+Theories that function as a feeble attempt to explain the unfathomable, impossible to understand, interactions and perceptions, rather than an absolute truth?
 Physics is leaning more and more into the idea, there is no physical reality and beginning to merge with what sages, gurus, buddhas, and wise men of the past have been telling us all along - there is only pure consciousness.
+The entire universe is a construct of consciousness with each one of us being smack dab in the middle of that construct that emanates from the center of our very existence - a pin point of conscious awareness.
+We each appear to be a fractal of the universe, the source field, universal consciousness, some call God, experiencing itself.

-YOU are the only doorway to existence and therefore every experience is only happening within YOU [consciousness], not without.
-In other words, there is no external reality, only the internal landscape of one’s mind.
+YOU are the only doorway to existence and therefore every experience is only happening within YOU [the fractal of consciousness you experience as “YOU”], not without.
+In other words, there is no external reality, only the internal landscape of one’s mind projecting itself on a canvas we each experience as “Reality.”

 Deceived by Our Senses: The Survival Illusion